qe201020335/BeatSaberOffsetMigrator/README.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg?style=for-the-badge)](/README.md)
 [![zh](https://img.shields.io/badge/语言-中文-red.svg?style=for-the-badge)](/README.zh.md)

-A mod to migrate controller settings between versions.
+A Beat Saber mod that migrates controller settings between versions.

 Special thanks to [nicoco007](https://github.com/nicoco007) for great help with parts of this mod!

+## Click [HERE](#simple-migration) for HOW TO USE

 ## The Idea
 ### The Runtime-to-Saber Offset